Launch Event Slider

 Plastic Twist that aims to revalue plastic and considers plastic waste and the plastic itself as a valuable asset by initiating a drastic change in the current economic approach transforming it into an innovative one (Tokenomics) utilising Blockchain technology and token (digital wallet) applications, will finally launch its innovative applications and services like virtual marketplace and rewarding systems as the project ends at its 2nd year by January 2020.
 The project is supporting multiple actors (citizens, communities, inventors, innovators, entrepreneurs, public institutions) in co-creating and sustaining new forms of plastic-as-an-asset practices, strengthening both societal and circular economy actions in-line with digital social innovation principles by increasing and sustaining the awareness of all stakeholders involved in this plastics reuse value chain, fostering innovation through an increased provision and adoption of plastics as an asset services by local manufacturers, Start-ups, and SMEs.
 The three local and globally synchronized pilots in Switzerland, The Netherlands and in Greece intensified stakeholders’ involvement and engagement, with emphasis on social gains and sustainability potential.
 These citizens-driven use cases conceptualized local ecosystems of the PlasticTwist platform which resulted in sustained plastics-as-an-asset activities of incentivized communities instead of following conventional recycling practices.

 In this respect; the PlasticTwist Platform and its services will be launched to a wider audience where also the award ceremony will take place for the winning ideas of each PlasticTwist Pilot site.
-So that The ICO / Crowdfunding of the Token System will also be launched during the event which will be a start for creating Tokenomics for the revaluation of plastics.
+During the event the ICO / Crowdfunding of the Token System will also be announced, and participants will experience the use of the system in real life which will be a start for creating Tokenomics for the revaluation of plastics.

 The PlasticTwist consortium involves highly motivated cross-discipline communities in the areas of ICT, social innovation, inventors, communities, as well as take up networks of large scale and three different pilots in three countries.
 Aristotle University of Thessaloniki – Greece, Hochschule Luzern – Switzerland, Nurogames – Germany, Ceci n’est pas une Holding – Netherlands, Almerys – France, Eolas – Spain, MEDITERRANEAN SOS Network – Greece, Blue City – Netherlands and TAGES – Turkey